 Visiting Little Tokyo

-No matter how you're touring, the Little Tokyo Koban is a combined police substation and visitor center, located at 307 E. First St.
+If you want to explore more of Little Tokyo, the Japanese American National Museum offers guided tours or try the self-guided tour at ExperienceLA.
+The Little Tokyo Business Association also suggests a walking tour itinerary.
+No matter how you're touring, Little Tokyo Koban is a combined police substation and visitor center, located at 307 E. First Street.

-The Geffen Contemporary which is part of the Museum of Contemporary Art is also in Little Tokyo.
+The Geffen Contemporary museum (part of the Museum of Contemporary Art) is also in Little Tokyo.